danielharrell/does_music_move/does_music_move.md

 indivisibility when moving ourselves.
-For in that case, we face the end of our motion at the beginning of it, and reach the end as a goal, heedless of any places along the way---just like in the movement of a melody.
+For in that case, we face the end of our motion at the beginning of it, and reach the end as a goal, heedless of any places on the way---just like in the movement of a melody.
 And the path we trace in reaching that goal can be divided only by our changing the goal, in a motion now different from